Optimally frequency synchronized networks of non identical Kuramoto oscillators: Results

 A ratio of 40 \% between the total mass of the adapted network and that of the Kuramoto network (fig.\ref{fig6}) suggests an excellent adaptation of the network geometry to the inhomogeneity of the natural frequency distribution.
 As already reported in \cite{Brede2008a,Brede2008b,Papadopoulos2017}, we also observe the appearance of the marked v-shaped curves characterizing the plots of ${\cal M}_{in}(i)$ vs. their natural frequency $\omega_{i}$ (fig.\ref{fig7}).
 Never reported before, fig.\ref{fig8} and fig.\ref{fig9} show the existence of a strong parabolic relationship between outgoing weights ${\cal M}_{out}(i)$ and natural frequencies $\omega_{i}$.
 Note this dependence is at least as important as that of ${\cal M}_{in}(i)$ because the global variation intervals of ${\cal M}_{in}(i)$ and ${\cal M}_{out}(i)$ with natural frequencies are almost identical.

 The v-shaped curve has been interpreted \cite{Brede2008a,Brede2008b,Papadopoulos2017} as a clear tendency of the network to associate primarily below-average frequencies with above-average frequencies.
 The main idea is that the synchronization of 2 oscillators with respective frequencies $\omega_{1}$ and $\omega_{2}$ requires a total connection mass proportional to $\vert \omega_{2}-\omega_{1}\vert$.
 Once synchronized, this system oscillates with an intermediate frequency ${{W_{12} \omega_{2}+W_{21} \omega_{1}}\over{W_{12}+W_{21}}}$.
-It is therefore very expensive to synchronize two oscillators with opposite frequencies, but once done, we end up with pairs that have almost identical vanishing frequencies and therefore are easily synchronizable.
+In terms of connection weight, it is very costly to synchronize two oscillators with opposite frequencies, but once done, we end up with pairs that have almost identical vanishing frequencies and therefore are easily synchronizable.
 However, this interpretation does not explain the piecewise linear form of the ${\cal M}_{in}(i)$ versus $\omega$ curve, nor does it explain the parabolic dependence of ${\cal M}_{out}(i)$.
-We check the results persist regardless of the shape (uniform, gaussian, cauchy, bimodal) of the natural frequency distribution (fig.\ref{fig10} and fig.\ref{fig11}).
+We have verified that these results persist regardless of the shape (uniform, gaussian, cauchy, bimodal) of the natural frequency distribution (fig.\ref{fig10} and fig.\ref{fig11}).